-I have a friend who is going to stop smoking forever after reading this.
-She told me she wanted to quit, and I told her I’d do the Interwebs research and figure out the Ladies’ Guide to the Apocalypse way to quit: Detox, self-o-therapy, and the animal-vegetable-mineral answer which always lurks somewhere in this pharmaceutical world.
+We have a friend who is going to stop smoking forever after reading this.
+She told us she wanted to quit, and we told her we’d do the interweb research and figure out the Ladies’ Guide to the Apocalypse way to quit: Detox, self-o-therapy, and the animal-vegetable-mineral answer which always lurks somewhere in this pharmaceutical world.

 And did you know this?
 We didn’t know this.
 Cream of tartar, a.k.a. potassium hydrogen tartrate, pulls nicotine out of your body.